-The rates and annual charges outstanding percentage is used to assess the impact of uncollected rates and annual charges on liquidity and the adequacy of debt recovery efforts.

-The percentage of rates and annual charges outstanding has decreased from 13.30% to 9.60% in the current year.
-This indicates that debtors are being collected at a faster rate than in prior year.
+The rates and annual charges outstanding percentage assesses the impact of uncollected rates and annual charges on liquidity and the adequacy of debt recovery efforts.
+This percentage has decreased to 6.69% over the 2012 financial year, indicating that debtors are being collected at a faster rate than in the prior year.